billbillbilly/website/content/games.md

 </div>

 # SillySimulation
-There are three games in the SillySimilation series.
+There are three games in the SillySimulation series.
 Each of them tells a story about survival.
 The environment has been extremely simplified and accelerated in games.
 There is always some trade-off in the game. [[**Github**]](https://github.com/billbillbilly/SillySimulation)

 <div class="pagecard">